About hashing

 What is a hash?

-A 'hash' involves a trail that is set by some unlucky group of hashers, typically a lead and some helpers.
-These poor sods are known as the 'hares'.
-This also leads to the use of the terms 'harriers' (male) and 'harriettes' (female) when referencing hashers in general.
-The trails themselves are anywhere between three and six miles long.
-Trail is typically marked in flour or chalk.
+A hash involves running a trail that is set by one or more hashers.
+These are known as the "hares".
+This also leads to the use of the terms "harriers" (male) and "harriettes" (female) when referencing hashers in general.
+The trails, or runs, themselves are anywhere between three and six miles long, and we'll stop along the way for a drink.
+The trail is typically marked using flour or chalk.

 When do you hash in Boston?

-We have a handful of kennels that hash at different times throughout the month.
+We have a handful of groups called kennels that hash (run) at different times throughout the month.
 You can get info on the different kennels here and check out the calendar to see upcoming trails.

 How do I join?

 Just show up.
 That's it really.
 There are no annual dues.
 There is no sign up.
 We're a welcoming bunch.
-Hash cash is somewhere between $5-$15 depending on what the trail entails and is usually collected at the start.
+With the exception of special occasions, each run costs $5 and is usually collected at the start of the run.
 Feel free to fill out this form to learn more and optionally be connected with someone who can answer any questions you may have!